-2C Revenues will be in addition to road maintenance already funded through the Pike Peak Rural Transportation Authority (PPRTA) and the City’s General Fund budget, and provides the additional funding needed to stop the trajectory of deteriorating roads and begin to move the condition of Colorado Springs roads to a better state.
+2C revenues complement road maintenance already funded through the Pike Peak Rural Transportation Authority (PPRTA) and the City’s General Fund budget, and provide the additional funding needed to stop the trajectory of deteriorating roads and move the condition of Colorado Springs roads to a better state.

-The sales tax revenues will be dedicated solely to roads, with approximately 50 percent of dedicated to sidewalks, curb and gutter.
+The sales tax revenues are only applied to roads, with approximately 50 percent dedicated to sidewalks, curb and gutter.
 Replacing or repairing concrete is an essential part of roadway maintenance, which protects streets from deterioration.
-In addition, these improvements will add pedestrian ramps and create passable routes that meet Americans with Disabilities Act (ADA) standards and enhance accessibility in Colorado Springs.
+These improvements also add pedestrian ramps and create passable routes that meet Americans with Disabilities Act (ADA) standards and enhance accessibility in Colorado Springs.

 Interactive Tools Online Help Drivers Navigate Construction